Wendell Smallwood: Washington Redskins (first stint)

 On September 1, 2019, Smallwood was claimed off waivers by the Washington Redskins.
 In the 2019 season, he appeared in 15 games and recorded 22 carries for 81 rushing yards to go along with nine receptions for 64 receiving yards.

 Pittsburgh Steelers

 On July 28, 2020, Smallwood signed with the Pittsburgh Steelers.
 He was waived on September 5, 2020, and re-signed to the practice squad two days later.
 He was elevated to the active roster on December 2 for the team's week 12 game against the Baltimore Ravens, and reverted to the practice squad after the game.
 His practice squad contract with the team expired after the season on January 18, 2021.

 Jacksonville Jaguars

 On October 6, 2021, Smallwood was signed by the Jacksonville Jaguars to the practice squad.
 He was released on October 12.

-Washington Football Team
+Washington Football Team (second stint)

 On November 2, 2021, Smallwood was signed to the Washington Football Team's practice squad.